 Stops On Our 3 Day Sailing Croatia Adventure

 There were several stops on our sailing trip, but let’s talk about some of the notable ones, to whet your appetite for what you can expect!
 Just remember that the stops can vary depending on the weather and sailing conditions.

-If you love cycling, this is the island which is going to be your favorite stop off point!
-From an aesthetic point of view, the island is truly stunning, with plenty of lush greenery, sloping down to the bright blue of the sea and a charming town which has maintained its character, no ugly apartment buildings here!
-The island is probably one of the lesser known islands in Croatia, but that makes it a fantastic place to explore, without major crowds.
+If you love cycling, this is the island that is going to be your favorite stop-off point!
+From an aesthetic point of view, the island is truly stunning, with plenty of lush greenery, sloping down to the bright blue of the sea, and a charming town that has maintained its character, no ugly apartment buildings here!
+The island is probably one of the lesser-known islands in Croatia, but that makes it a fantastic place to explore, without major crowds.

 This is an island which is really all about nature, and not about major tourism and nightlife – a very impressive change!